-Cedar Lake Speedway is unusual in that it combines both an outdoor track and an indoor arena.
+Cedar Lake Speedway is unusual in that it combines both an outdoor track and an indoor arena, turning this location into one of the most popular NASCAR home tracks in the region.
 There’s a heated bike storage area if you pedal to an indoor event, and at the outdoor track, camping is free on regular race nights.
 For certain events like the Masters, World Of Outlaw Sprint Cars, USA Nationals, and Legendary 100, you must reserve a campsite, however, for varying fees.

 The campsites at Cedar Lake Speedway are a little barebones with no water, sewer, or electric hookups— just potable spigots and a dump site.
 If you’d like a less spartan setup, head to Hatfield City Park, where sites are just $25 a night or $680 a month.
 While the amenities are still pretty basic, you’ll have access to the 840-acre Lake Arbutus.

 “I have been going to this campground my entire life.
 Pretty remote from any major cities is one thing that i love about it.
 That and the hot days cooled off by the water and the occasional ice cream.
 Very friendly people and most of the time a uncrowded lake to have fun with the whole family.” —The Dyrt camper David S.

 The countdown is on to April 6th, when the 2019 race season will kickoff at Colorado National Speedway.
 While not every year can be as monumental as the 1995 season when Butch Miller edged out Mike Skinner by just .001 fraction of a second, there is sure to be a lot of excitement ahead at one of the shortest and fastest NASCAR home tracks.